PacktPublishing/Deep-Learning-with-PyTorch-Quick-Start-Guide/README.md

 ## What is this book about?
 PyTorch is extremely powerful and yet easy to learn.
 It provides advanced features, such as supporting multiprocessor, distributed, and parallel computation.
 This book is an excellent entry point for those wanting to explore deep learning with PyTorch to harness its power.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-*Set up the deep learning environment using the PyTorch library Learn to build a deep learning model for image classification Use a convolutional neural network for transfer learning Understand to use PyTorch for natural language processing Use a recurrent neural network to classify text
+* Set up the deep learning environment using the PyTorch library
+* Learn to build a deep learning model for image classification
+* Use a convolutional neural network for transfer learning
+* Understand to use PyTorch for natural language processing
+* Use a recurrent neural network to classify text

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789534097) today!